TomOnTime/utfutil/README.md

 ## Future Directions

-If someone writes a golang equivalent of uchatdet, I'll add a hint called "AUTO" which uses it.
+If someone writes a Golang equivalent of uchardet, I'll add a hint called `AUTO` which uses it.
 That would be awesome.
 Volunteers?